simonescaccia/IoTProject/Design.md

 ### Water leakage detection algorithm

-This is the communication scheme between IoT elements, Edge components, and Cloud components, related to the algorithm for the leakage detection.
+In the following we describe the communication scheme between IoT elements, Edge components, and Cloud components, related to the algorithm for the leakage detection.

-We analyse the water flow for each segment, intended as the pipe between two adjacent water flow sensors.
+We analyse the water flow independently for each segment, intended as the pipe between two adjacent water flow sensors.
+Given a segment, we will call the node near the water source as 'parent' and the other one as 'child'.
 Output water flows at fork site will be evaluated according to given paramters as pipe length or slope.

-Algorithm idea (CHIEF duty cycle):

-(DUE_TEST is set to true every 24 hours, NO_TEST is initialized to 0)

-1. If flag DUE_TEST is set or NO_TEST is set, CHIEF checks if there is water flow (regular water usage monitoring).
-2. If there is a water flow, it starts the test and sets the flags to 0.
-3. If there is not a water flow, it sets NO_TEST.

 Test algorithm:

-1. Node MCU sends water flow value to its children.
+1. Node MCU sends water flow value to its children, if any.
-2. If it is a FORK, child MCU computes expected values of water flow
+2. If it is a FORK, child MCU computes expected values of water flow, by summing the values of its sensors.
 3. Child MCU compares received value with its own value.
-4. In case of error, child sends an alert to the cloud.
+4. In case of leakage, child sends an alert to the cloud.

 We have tried 3 different algorithms for allow a correct and synchronized test between two diffent nodes.
 The three algorthms are:

 * Ack
 * Handdshake
 * SyncAck
-All the algorithms are available in the directory "code-prototype".
+All the algorithms are available in the directory "code-prototype"

 #### Ack